Cyb10101/electron_sound-board/docs/add-own-sounds.md

-# Own sounds
+# Add own sounds

 There is a Danger Zone area in the software under Settings.

-There you can open the configuration in the editor or open the user folder of the software.
+There you can open the configuration (`config.json`) in the editor or open the `user data folder` of the software.

+*Note: If you edit the configuration incorrectly and there is a bug in it, everything will be reset to default.*

 Example of a configuration: